 Grimersta is best known as a Grilse fishery although there is a run of spring and summer salmon.
 Fish in the 15 - 20lb region are taken regularly and in September 2010 a fish estimated at least 32 lbs was caught (and released) in the Kelt Pool, this is believed to be a rod caught record for the Grimersta.
 Brown trout (Salmo trutta) are found throughout the system and in the many smaller adjoining lochs.
 Artic char (Salvelinus articus) are also present, most notably in Loch Langavat.

 In common with much of the west coast, stocks of Salmon (Salmo salar) and Sea trout (Salmo trutta L.) suffered a decline with the Grimersta rod catch reaching a low point during the late 1990's.
-Since then, there has been a steady and encouraging recovery with catch returns for the last two seasons being 518 and 474 salmon / grilse.
-The last three years have also seen an enouraging improvement in Sea trout numbers with catch returns of 389 and 283 Sea trout in Seasons 2011 and 2012.
+Since then, there has been a steady and encouraging recovery.
+In more recent seasons 628 salmon / grilse were recorded in 2001, 572 in 2005 and 518 in 2001.
+The last three seasons have seen returns of 361, 447 and 336.

 Fishing Returns and Catch Statistics